shameelsadaka/covid_avg_recovery_time/README.md

 	  Total Recovered : 291
 	   Avg Recovery Time : 16 Days

-**Note** :  The output may not be accurate since the result is calculated by assuming the first confirmed patient is confirmed first.
+**Note** :  The output may not be accurate since the result is calculated by assuming the first confirmed patient is recovered first.